flononymus/UI-Box-Typescript/SECURITY.md

 ___

 - ### Currently working on

+  - [ ] Rewrite Tether to framer motion instead of canvas

   - [ ] Switches: Vertical switch: make it "snap" to points
   - [ ] Switches: Vertical switch: add lines for segments